Basic Information About Glutathione

 Synthesis of Glutathione

-Cysteine can be found in high protein foods and through products like Triotein.
+Cysteine can be found in high-protein foods and through products like Triotein.
 It is important to understand that inadequate levels of cysteine in your body will hinder GSH synthesis thus lowering the levels of glutathione in your body.

 Redox Reactions

-The human body is a complicated machine with many processes happening simultaneously.
-Many of these biochemical reactions involve two things; reduction and oxidation or as they are also known as redox reactions.
+Many of these biochemical reactions involve two things; reduction and oxidation as they are also known as redox reactions.
 Every biochemical process has some form of by-product other than the desired result and they are essential for every living organism.
-How the unwanted by-products are dealt with, is what will determine the over the health of the organism.
+How the unwanted by-products are dealt with, is what will determine the overall health of the organism.

 When discussing facts about glutathione, it must be understood that it plays a critical role in redox reactions within the human body and exists in two forms, oxidized and reduced in a cell.
-The reduced state of participates in biochemical reactions transferring electrons to other molecules (i.e. free radicals).
+The reduced state participates in biochemical reactions transferring electrons to other molecules (i.e. free radicals).
 This process is called reduction.

 It is helpful to understand that all redox reactions include both a reducing and oxidizing step.
-During glutathione’s role in a reduction reaction, GSH is oxidized to glutathione disulphide or GSSG.
+During glutathione’s role in a reduction reaction, GSH is oxidized to glutathione disulfide or GSSG.
 The cells also contain the enzyme, glutathione reductase, which quickly replenishes glutathione (GSH) so that it can then continue to work in additional redox reactions.

 Functions of GSH

-It is through the redox reactions that the importance of antioxidants is seen.
 If left untreated, the oxidized cells would become damaged by the exposure to oxygen.
 The oxygen molecules produced are highly reactive and can quickly damage healthy cells.
 It is through the presence of antioxidants that these highly reactive oxygen molecules are stabilized and rendered safe to our cells.

 GSH called the master antioxidant has this name as it is the primary cellular antioxidant.
 It neutralizes the reactive oxygen molecules and protects the cells from oxidative stress and damage.
 It can also detoxify any other foreign compound that is a by-product of the redox reactions.

-While the main role of glutathione is an antioxidant, it plays other roles in cellular function.
-It participates in the synthesis and repair of DNA, the expression and repair of genes into proteins, nutrient metabolism, cellular communication and many actions of the immune system.
+While the main role of glutathione is as an antioxidant, it plays other roles in cellular function.
+It participates in the synthesis and repair of DNA, the expression and repair of genes into proteins, nutrient metabolism, cellular communication, and many actions of the immune system.
 The importance of maintaining the proper amounts of glutathione cannot be stressed enough.

 Glutathione Supplements

-With many GSH products on the market, it can be confusing as to which supplement is best for raising your levels safely and effectively.
 To start, any orally taken supplement has been clinically proven to not substantially increase the levels within the human body.
-The enzymes in the human digestive tract break down the GSH and release the amino acids into the body in a form that does not work towards proper synthesis.
+The enzymes in the human digestive tract break down the GSH and release the amino acids into the body in a form that does not work toward proper synthesis.

 The best way that has been researched and proven to increase glutathione production is by undenatured whey protein.
 The product that has been proven to be the best at this is the lactose-free whey protein called Triotein.
 The whey protein allows the three essential amino acids to reach the liver intact, thus being available for successful synthesis.